aaronkjin/pullup/README.md

 ## Overview

 Pullup is a platform where only officially recognized Stanford student orgs can post event announcements.
-Undergrad students can browse, upvote/downvote, and comment on events.
+Undergrad students can browse, like, and comment on events.
 It includes: a Top Events archive + a virtual wristband system (QR codes tied to SUNet IDs) for private/invite-only event check-ins.

 ## Prerequisites